looker-open-source/extension-examples/react/typescript/access-key-demo/README.md

 ## Notes

-- Webpack's module splitting is not currently supported in this template.
 - This template uses Looker's [component library](https://components.looker.com) and [styled components](https://styled-components.com/).
 Neither of these libraries are required, and you may remove and replace them with a component library of your own choice or simply build your UI from scratch.

 ## Production Implementation Details